sunaku/tork/README.md

 rake test:loop

-* Press Control-4 or Control-\ (backslash)
-  to forcibly run all tests, even if there are no changes in your Ruby application.
+* Press Control-Z to forcibly run all tests, even if there are no changes in your Ruby application.

 * Press Control-C to quit the test loop.